BenWS/nibbles-game/README.md

 __Starting the Game__

-The game may be run via `python Program.py` at the root location of this repository.
+The game may be run via executing `python Program.py` at the root location of this repository.